Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Bike Tour to the Mediterranean Montpellier.

-The cycle route takes us alongside lagoons that are famous for wildlife, in particular, the stunning pink flamingos.
+The cycle route takes us alongside lagoons famous for wildlife, particularly stunning pink flamingos.

 More on my Instagram post here.